marielajennings/pushkin_workshop/README.md

 Pushkin sync is a command which ensures that all back end experiment files (workers, seeds, migrations, models) are distributed to their right location for Pushkin to use them.

 <span style="color:red">**Important Note**:</span> You should store all the back end experiment files in the **experiments** folder located inside the **pushkin_workshop** folder.
 The **experiments** folder should contain a folder for each quiz you would like to deploy, and this folder should contain only the back end files for the quiz.
-Running `pushkin sync` will copy and move those files to their respective locations to be used by Pushkin.
+Any edits should be done to these files.
+Running `pushkin sync` will copy and move those files to their respective locations to be used by Pushkin. **Do not** edit those copies, only the originals in the **experiments** folder.

 ### Setting Up a Running Docker Container